-Jeremy Killick, Hugh J. Keenan & Dr. Ruth Reitmeier pooled their experiences from the performance arts, international business and media to create METHOD>SELLING Training.
+Jeremy Killick, Hugh Keenan & Dr. Ruth Reitmeier pooled their skills from the performing arts, international business and business media to create Method-Selling Training in English.

 The Creators of METHOD>SELLING

-Jeremy studied Drama at the University of Exeter and has spent his career at the forefront of European contemporary theatre, collaborating regularly with the award-winning UK theatre group Forced Entertainment and the Flemish choreographer Wim Vandekeybus, co-devising stage pieces, appearing in movies and performing all over the world.
-Jeremy is passionate about sharing his performance and story-telling skills with non-theatre professionals and researching how these skills can be applied to a business context.
+Jeremy studied Drama at the University of Exeter and has spent his career at the forefront of European contemporary theatre, collaborating regularly with the award-winning UK theatre group Forced Entertainment.

-Participants loved the tempo of METHOD>SELLING and the challenge of storytelling and negotiation simulations.
-How to think quickly and remain focused as the buyer (performed by Hugh) could change his style and approach.
-He could be a rational or emotional also changing nationalities according to the situations.
+Our participants love the tempo of METHOD>SELLING and the challenges of storytelling and negotiating in a simulation.
+How to think quickly and remain focused as the buyer (performed by Hugh) could change his style and approach in a flash.

-The negotiation scenarios, the props and the course book are all original ideas created and developped by the three founders of METHOD>SELLING.
+The negotiation scenarios, the props and the course book are all original and easy to use ideas created and developed by the three founders of METHOD>SELLING.

 Ready or not?

-Hugh J met with up with his mentor and explained how the METHOD>SELLING project was now reaching its final stages before launch.
-She listened carefully and then asked this simple question: “Will you be nervous selling?”
-For a moment Hugh J. thought.
+Hugh J met with up with a business friend just before launching METHOD>SELLING to discuss how the project was progressing.
+She listened carefully and then asked this simple question: “Will you be nervous selling it?”
+For a moment Hugh thought.
 “Is this serious?
 Then thinking twice he realised how thoughtful this question really was.
 He answered: “Yes, of course, I‘m a bit nervous, but that’s okay.
 I know I’m prepared and I know I’m ready.”